Thallium: Characteristics

 Thallium is the first element in group 13 where the reduction of the +3 oxidation state to the +1 oxidation state is spontaneous under standard conditions.
 Since bond energies decrease down the group, with thallium, the energy released in forming two additional bonds and attaining the +3 state is not always enough to outweigh the energy needed to involve the 6s-electrons.
-Accordingly, thallium(I) oxide and hydroxide are more basic and thallium(III) oxide and hydroxide are more acidic, showing that thallium conforms to the general rule of elements being more electropositive in their lower oxidation states.

-Thallium is malleable and sectile enough to be cut with a knife at room temperature.
-It has a metallic luster that, when exposed to air, quickly tarnishes to a bluish-gray tinge, resembling lead.
-It may be preserved by immersion in oil.
-A heavy layer of oxide builds up on thallium if left in air.
-The metal also reacts with water, forming thallium hydroxide.
-Sulfuric and nitric acids dissolve thallium rapidly to make the sulfate and nitrate salts, while hydrochloric acid forms an insoluble thallium(I) chloride layer.
+Thallium(I) oxide and hydroxide are more basic and thallium(III) oxide and hydroxide are more acidic, showing that thallium conforms to the general rule of elements being more electropositive in their lower oxidation states.

 Isotopes

 Thallium has 41 known isotopes with atomic masses from 176 to 216. ^{203}Tl and ^{205}Tl are the only stable isotopes and make up all natural thallium.
 The five short-lived isotopes ^{206}Tl through ^{210}Tl inclusive occur in nature, but only as part of the natural decay chains of heavier elements. ^{204}Tl is the most stable radioisotope, with a half-life of 3.78 years; the next most stable are ^{202}Tl (half-life 12.31 days) and ^{201}Tl (half-life 3.0421 days).
 It is made by the neutron activation of stable thallium in a nuclear reactor.

 The isotope ^{201}Tl is useful in nuclear medicine; it decays by electron capture, emitting X-rays (~70–80 keV), and gamma rays of 135 and 167 keV; therefore, it has good imaging characteristics without an excessive patient-radiation dose.
 It is the most popular isotope used for thallium nuclear cardiac stress tests.